Midwest Foraging

 You will likely recognize the Osage Orange Tree (Maclura pomifera) by its fruit, hedgeapples.
 Despite their name, this fruit isn’t related to apples at all!
 They are part of the Moraceae (mulberries) family.

 Osage Orange is a medium-sized tree with a short trunk, dense, round, or irregular crown, and thorns.
 It flowers from May through June.
-It produces large yellow-green fruit in September and October.
+It produces large, yellow-green fruit in September and October.
 (Some say the fruit resembles a brain!)

 Also called bois d’arc and bow-wood, it was used by the Osage Tribe to make bows.
 A yellow dye can be made from the plants’ roots.
 Settlers across the Midwest used Osage Orange as a living cattle fence.